|

 In my last two blog posts I’ve been touching on my mental health and how it's reached a peak.
 How, my whole identity was being called into question whilst trying to get an official mental health diagnosis.
 I wanted to write a proper blog post about it and tell you my thoughts about finding your identity.
 What does it mean to be you?
 Do we really need to define ourselves in order to live?
 Do we need labels or are they useful?
 I will attempt to answer these through my own experience.

 I had a bit of a crisis in my mental health.
 It’s such a long story but I suffered PTSD (post traumatic stress disorder) from May 2016 after a traumatic start to life with our now 5 year old.
 I was put on anti depressants, Sertraline, because I went to the doctors feeling suicidal.
 Read more about that here.
 They helped for a while whilst I was in recovery.
 I had a year off work to get better.
 But in the last 6 months I felt the anti-depressants were making me worse.
+I have always hated Halloween.
+My faith in God aside, I just don't get why evil should be celebrated.
+When my Bible teaches me to think on whatever is lovely, pure, noble, right and true so that the peace of God will be with me (Philippians 4:8-9), I just can't see why anyone would want to focus on the opposite!
+When there is a general consensus that Halloween is 'just a bit of fun', I tend to disagree.
+As a Christian, I don't think this particular holiday should be taken lightly.

 It has always been a bone of contention for me.
 Living at home at my parents and when I moved out in 2010, we would pretty much just turn all the lights off, lock the doors, and not open the door for anyone!
 Just hide away wishing it all to be over!
 But in the last couple of years, I've found my opinion changing.
 In my walk with God, I am called to shine my light, Matthew 5:15 states that people do not light a lamp and put it under a bowl.
 Instead they put it on a stand and it gives light to everyone in the house.
 By turning off all the lights, locking down the house and not opening the door to anyone, am I not letting Satan have his way on this already dark night?
 The meaning behind that scripture is about not keeping the gift of God to myself.
 To let it shine for others and illuminate His love to all.
 For as long as I can remember I’ve had a strange relationship with food.
 I can only pinpoint a few times in my life when I’ve been a healthy weight.
 Apart from being pregnant, I am now at my all time heaviest weight.